-- ALWAYS call your insurance company first - AAG is NOT your insurance company. - The phone number for your insurance is listed on your insurance card and on AAG Website: 1-866-914-5333 - When you call your insurance company, provide them with your Name and your Certificate number (located on your card and AAG website).
+- 1. ALWAYS call your insurance company first.
+If you fail to call insurance company first, your medical claims may be denied and you will be responsible for all costs. - AAG is NOT your insurance company. - The phone number for your insurance is listed on your insurance card and on AAG Website. - When you call your insurance company, provide them with your Name, date of birth, your AAG ID number.

-- The insurance company will find a doctor in your area who accepts your insurance. - If you do not follow this step, you will have to pay your bill yourself (this can be thousands of dollars!) - 2.
-Take your documents with you to the doctor or hospital: - Insurance card - Photo identification - DS-2019 form - When you go to the doctor, you will have to pay a fee for the first visit.
-This cost is called a deductible and it is normal for every insurance company. - Deductible is \$100, if you see a doctor. - Deductible is \$250, if you go to a hospital. - Do not go to a hospital unless it is a true emergency! - Your deductible will not be reimbursed. - 4.
-Within 10 days of seeing a doctor, call the insurance company (1-866-914-5333) provide them with the information about medical treatment that you received and request that they open a claim for you.
+- The insurance company will find a doctor in your area who accepts your insurance. - In some instances, you might be able to have a phone consultation with the doctor, or have a doctor visit you at your housing. - 2.
+If the insurance company directed you to go to an Urgent Care clinic, doctor's office or a hospital, take your documents with you: - Insurance card - Photo identification - DS-2019 form - 3.
+When you go to the doctor, you will have to pay a fee for the first visit.
+This cost is called a deductible and it is normal for every insurance company. - Deductible is \$100 and you will not be reimbursed this fee. - Do not go to a hospital unless it is a true emergency! - 4.
+Within 10 days of seeing a doctor, call the insurance company again and request an update on your medical claim.